 Tommy, for some reason more nervous about touching the woman’s hands than he was about pushing at her back, nevertheless nodded, and he rose to his feet, his own back groaning in protest.
 As he reached his full height, he asked, “What if I can’t touch you?
 What if I can only see you?
 I mean, if you really are dead…”

-He saw a flicker of fear and doubt pass through the woman’s expression, but she shook her head and said, “It won’t matter.
+He saw a flicker of fear and doubt cross the woman’s expression, but she shook her head and said, “It won’t matter.
 I think…I think because you can see me, you’ll be able to touch me.”

 Tommy shrugged.
 “I guess we’ll find out, huh?”
 He walked to the front of the woman, glancing down the tracks in both directions as he did.
 He could see no lights of any approaching trains, so there was no rush for him to get to the other side again.